Ananta Sai: Background

-Conflict with Bharatsai
+The Incident Regarding Bharatsai

-After Chitsai's treachery was found out, his younger brother, Bharatsai expelled him out of Manipur in 1752.
+After the evil Chitsai's treachery was found out, his younger brother, the great Bharatsai expelled him out of Manipur in 1752 after a slight squabble.
 However, he also conspired against his nephews, Gaurisiam and Bhagyachandra.
 Sangkoi Tapa (Bharatsai) ruled so poorly that the people started to turn against him.
 Ananta Sai, who was also the king's younger brother and nobleman, conspired against Bharatsai on behalf of his nephews.

 One of Bharatsai's noblemen convinced him to get rid of his nephews.
 He initially refused, but after being pressed on, he made the decision to murder his nephews.
 After learning of this, Wayenbam Chanu Chakha Maring Loikhombi fled to the Huntung village and then the Maring village with her sons, Maramba (Gaurisiam) and Bhagyachandra.
 Ananta Sai could only put up with this at his own risk.
 On behalf of his nephews, Maramba and Bhagyachandra, Ananta Sai led his army against Bharat Sai.

 Ananta Sai told his men: "My elder brother Shyam Sai was a noble son of a worthy father.
 He was also the natural successor to the throne.
 As misfortune would have it, he died without ascending the throne.
 God will be pleased if his sons Gourshyam (Gaurisiam) and Bhagyachandra are installed to the throne.
 Besides, their legitimate title is unquestionable.
 I will place them on the throne alternatively for a period of five years."
 Ananta Sai then dethroned Bharatsai and made Maramba the king, and Bhagyachandra the crown prince.
 As soon as Maramba ascended the throne in October 1753, he expelled Bharatsai to Inwa (Ava).
 He then ruled with his younger brother, Bhagyachandra alternately for 5 years.